ToolboxAid/Docker-Assistant/README.md

 ### Templates are deployed in two of the three directories off the ./docker_assistant/:
 ```
-/voloume1/docker_assistant/
+/voloume1
+  └── docker_assistant
        ├── dev   not a deploy directory, this is where we try things out, or setup a degug environment.
        ├── lan   1 local area network, no intarnet access, only intranet (local lan) via a whitelist (wan access will receive a not authorized)
        └── wan   2 wide area network, accessible from internet and intranet
 ```

 ### Your clone directory will contain ( I used:'./docker_assistant/')
 ```
-/voloume1/docker_assistant/
+/voloume1
+  └── docker_assistant
        ├── custom_data - misc files used in a container setup
        ├── scripts     - re-usable code base (bash scripts)
        └── templates   - deployment container and scripts
 ```